orfanid/ORFanID/README.md

 ![Advanced](https://github.com/Savidude/ORFanGenes/blob/master/src/main/resources/static/assets/images/documentation/advanced.png)
 1. Click “Submit” and wait for results to load.
 The time taken for the results to be obtained is dependent on the number of input sequences, selected e-value, and number of target sequences.

+## 3. Deploy the ORFanID

+1. Make sure you have installed the [Docker](https://docs.docker.com/get-docker/) in your VM.
+2. Download this repository to your working directory of the machine
+3. Check the docker-compose.yml and  replace the volume mounts to map the location to your local storage.
+Run the ```docker-compose up --build``` command to build and run the container.
+4. If you want to terminate the instance and remoce the container, you can use ```docker-compose down```